The Fibonacci numbers for are defined by

 Recursive functions as fixed points

 The difficulty seems to be with functions that call themselves.
 Ignoring memoization, how do compilers cope such functions?
-We digress to consider a strategy sheds some light on the memoization problem.
+We digress to consider a strategy that sheds some light on the memoization problem.
 Consider the function

 fibBuilder :: (Int -> Int) -> (Int -> Int) fibBuilder f = g where g n | n <= 1 = f n | otherwise = f (n-2) + f (n-1)